Skip to page content

-This page will give you information about having a Total Laparoscopic Hysterectomy (TLH) and answer some of the questions that you may have.
+This page gives you information about having a Total Laparoscopic Hysterectomy (TLH).
+It also answers some of the commonly asked questions.

 What is a TLH?